-The Matrix of Self-ManagementAUTHOR: Francisco Sáez
+The Self-Management MatrixAUTHOR: Francisco Sáez

 "If you don't know where you are going, you might wind up someplace else." ~ Yogi Berra

-The goal of this tool is to help you detect when this happens, so you can correct the course as soon as possible and move towards the optimal quadrant.
+The goal of this tool is to help you recognize when this happens, so that you can correct your course as soon as possible and move towards the optimal quadrant.

-Victim / Reponder
+Victim / Responder

 Micromanager / Implementer

-Crazy maker / Visionary
+Crazy Maker / Visionary

 Captain & Commander